-- 1) To provide a vibrant mixed-use development that takes advantage of the site's location within the Hurstville City Centre. - To ensure that the height of the development responds to the existing scale and character of the adjacent residential development and the desired future character of the Hurstville City Centre (Eastern Bookend Precinct). - 3) To achieve a transition in scale through variation in building form, density and typology that appropriately responds to the surrounding context. - 4) To ensure adequate separation between the development and adjacent residential development to provide reasonable daylight access to all development, open space and the public domain and privacy to occupants of residential developments on the subject site and adjoining sites. - 5) To reduce the apparent bulk and scale of buildings by breaking up expanses of building wall with modulation of form and articulation of facades. - 6) To establish the desired spatial proportions of the street and define the street edge. - 7) To ensure acoustic and visual privacy for occupants and neighbours. - 8) To provide good residential amenity by complying with the State Environmental Planning Policy No.65 Design Quality of Residential Apartment Development and the Apartment Design Guide.
+- 1) To provide a vibrant mixed-use development that takes advantage of the site's location within the Hurstville City Centre. - 2) To ensure that the height of the development responds to the existing scale and character of the adjacent residential development and the desired future character of the Hurstville City Centre (Eastern Bookend Precinct). - 3) To achieve a transition in scale through variation in building form, density and typology that appropriately responds to the surrounding context. - 4) To ensure adequate separation between the development and adjacent residential development to provide reasonable daylight access to all development, open space and the public domain and privacy to occupants of residential developments on the subject site and adjoining sites. - 5) To reduce the apparent bulk and scale of buildings by breaking up expanses of building wall with modulation of form and articulation of facades. - 6) To establish the desired spatial proportions of the street and define the street edge. - 7) To ensure acoustic and visual privacy for occupants and neighbours. - 8) To provide good residential amenity by complying with the State Environmental Planning Policy No.65 Design Quality of Residential Apartment Development and the Apartment Design Guide.

-- a) Setbacks are to be provided as per Figure 4. - b) Development on Forest Road and Durham Street shall display a built form comprising a maximum 3 storeys podium built form to the street frontage. - c) The levels above the podium on Forest Road and Durham Street shall display a setback of 4m along the street frontages with a 10m setback on the corner of Forest Road and Durham Street as shown in Figures 5, 6 and 7. - d) Development shall provide an appropriate transition in height and density to the adjoining R2 Low Density Residential area along Roberts Lane to provide a comfortable pedestrian environment as detailed below: - (iii) Development on Roberts Lane shall display a maximum 3 storey built form to the street frontage; and - (iv) Minimum 3m setback shall be provided from Roberts Lane (excluding land dedication as identified in 8.2.4.3). - e) Direct access from the street is to be provided to ground floor apartments located on Roberts Lane. - f) All residential apartments are to be insulated and to have impact isolation between floors to achieve an Acoustic Star Rating of 5 in accordance with the standards prescribed by the Association of Australian Acoustical Consultants.
+- a) Setbacks are to be provided as per Figure 4. - b) Development on Forest Road and Durham Street shall display a built form comprising a maximum 3 storeys podium built form to the street frontage. - c) The levels above the podium on Forest Road and Durham Street shall display a setback of 4m along the street frontages with a 10m setback on the corner of Forest Road and Durham Street as shown in Figures 5, 6 and 7. - d) Development shall provide an appropriate transition in height and density to the adjoining R2 Low Density Residential area along Roberts Lane to provide a comfortable pedestrian environment as detailed below: - (i) Development on Roberts Lane shall display a maximum 3 storey built form to the street frontage; and - (ii) Minimum 3m setback shall be provided from Roberts Lane (excluding land dedication as identified in 8.2.4.3). - e) Direct access from the street is to be provided to ground floor apartments located on Roberts Lane. - f) All residential apartments are to be insulated and to have impact isolation between floors to achieve an Acoustic Star Rating of 5 in accordance with the standards prescribed by the Association of Australian Acoustical Consultants.
 An Acoustic Report is to be submitted with any Development Application for the site to ensure that the standards have been achieved.

-- g) All developments are to comply with State Environmental Planning Policy No.65 Design Quality of Residential Apartment Development and the Apartment Design Guide. - h) A Pedestrian Wind Impact Report prepared by a suitably qualified engineer is to be submitted with Development Applications for buildings 30m or higher, and for other buildings at the discretion of Council.
+- g) All developments are to comply with State Environmental Planning Policy No.65 Design Quality of Residential Apartment Development and the Apartment Design Guide. - h) A scaled height map overlay on top of Architectural plans is required at the Development Assessment stage to ensure heights are consistent with heights in the Local Environmental Plan. - i) A Pedestrian Wind Impact Report prepared by a suitably qualified engineer is to be submitted with Development Applications for buildings 30m or higher, and for other buildings at the discretion of Council.
 At a minimum, the report is to: - (i) report the likely impacts of wind on the pedestrian environment at the footpath level within the site and the public domain; and - (ii) show how the proposal minimises the impact of wind on the public and private domain.